 The team is accompanied by a teacher who is the team leader.
 All teams must supply at least one teacher to act as a judge (at the regional tournament in which the team is competing).
 The competition cannot take place without sufficient judges.
 Any team who cannot bring at least one judge must notify the regional organizers to see if it is possible for the team to compete.
 The judge does not have to be a physics teacher but must be someone with a Physics based degree OR a previous participant of IYPT.

-Individual school teams are responsible for all costs associated with team travel and accommodation due to their participation in the National Final of NZYPT in Christchurch on Sat 24th March 2018.
+Individual school teams are responsible for all costs associated with team travel and accommodation due to their participation in the National Online Final of NZYPT.
+These costs should be minimal in 2021.

 IV.
 The Jury